orstavik/JoiEvents/docs/1d2_composedEvents/3_1_0_2_Why_sequence_event_listeners.md

 In order to get event listeners in a `composed` sequence to comply to the needs addressed above, we would need to implement a series of "soft rules" across *all* HTML `Document`s in an app.
 These additional soft rules would be difficult to implement, and impossible to enforce.
 However, it is good to see them lined up so as to more readily see the consequence for state change chaos when these soft rules are broken.

-### Soft rule 1: target=capture,slot=bubble
+## Soft rule 1: target=capture,slot=bubble

 All event listeners to elements that has a `<slot>` descendant in their `Document` be `capture: false` and all event listeners that do not have a `<slot>` descendant be `capture: true`.
 The overall effect of this rule would be to:

 1. force all hostNodeTargets to primarily run top-down in the capture phase, and
-2. then have all the event listeners in the slotted ShadowDOM contexts run bottom-up, as required by five thumb rule 1 and 2.
+2. then have all the event listeners in the slotted ShadowDOM contexts run bottom-up, as required by five thumb rule 1,2, and 3.

-The egg broken/use case deemed impossible by this rule is listening for non-bubbling events inside a slotted ShadowDOM context.
+The egg broken/use case deemed impossible by this rule is listening for non-bubbling events inside a slotted ShadowDOM context: you can't work with non-bubbling events using a slotting web component.

-### Soft rule 2: move slot ancestor down onto slot
+## Soft rule 2: move slot ancestor down onto slot

 To ensure that the useR slotting `Document` runs before the useD slotting `Document` in a SlotMatroska, all event listeners to an ancestor to a `<slot>` element within the same `Document` should be moved *down* onto the `<slot>` element itself.
 Only from the `<slot>` element itself will the useR slotting `Document` be able to control the useD slotting `Document`.